 Students enrolled in JRN361 must complete three game stories.
-Two of them must be high school sports stories.
+At least two of them must be high school sports stories.

 Before attending games, students must:

-* Contact the school's athletics director and coach at least 48 hours before the competition begins to receive permission, credentials and any pertinent information.
+* Contact the school's athletics director and coach (or QU's SID) at least 48 hours before the competition begins to receive permission, credentials and any pertinent information.

 * Email Professor Yanity with the dates/times of the game you choose to cover at least 48 hours before the competition begins.
 (This email commits you to this assignment and your story is expected in my inbox by 11:59 p.m. the same evening as the contest.)

 * Prepare for the event by researching the teams and people involved, collecting up-to-date and accurate rosters and gathering any other pertinent information such as rosters, records, statistics, etc.

 * Ensure that you can interview coaches and athletes after the game.

 * Dress and act as a professional journalist would.
 Remember, you are representing the profession, Quinnipiac University, your professor and your self.